 Have you ever done a search and seen a PDF come up in the search engine?
 This is because Google and search engines can read the content on a PDF just as well and sometimes better than some websites.
-If you have a flash website it could be that a PDF on your site does better than the actual website, however PDF’s can cause search engines a few problems and just like a HTML website you can optimise them to do better in the SERP’s.
+If you have a flash website it could be that a PDF on your site does better than the actual website, however PDF’s can cause search engines a few problems and just like an HTML website you can optimise them to do better in the SERP’s.

-1. Write your PDF to be keyword rich
+- 1. Write your PDF to be keyword rich

 We advise writing SEO friendly content where appropriate on your website, and writing PDF’s should be the same.
 Try to include keywords in titles and have a good keyword density throughout the rest of the site.

-2. Use Microsoft Word to create your PDF
+- 2. Use Microsoft Word to create your PDF

-4. Make sure there is no duplicate content
+- 4. Make sure there is no duplicate content

 If your PDF has content that is also on your website, such as a product page or a blog article then you should noindex either the page or the PDF, try to keep the content on every page or PDF unique, people often forget that PDF’s can be indexed and have duplicate content on their website.

-5. Make sure the PDF is good quality
+- 5. Make sure the PDF is good quality

-At the end of the day the PDF is ideal for your website users to download and keep so don’t compromise the quality of the content.
+At the end of the day, the PDF is ideal for your website users to download and keep so don’t compromise the quality of the content.